francesco-saponaro/recipe-cookbook/README.md

     * Dietary requirements
     * Allergens
     * High protein
+* I want to log in to do a quick search for a recipe, to find inspiration for a meal when I am short of time.
 * I want to see the available stats, to see what users are most interested in or who is most active.
 * I want to log in to see which recipes are most liked or commented.
 * I want to log in to add, edit and delete my own recipes.